 Robert Edward Slavin

-Robert E. Slavin was the Distinguished Professor and Director of the Center for Research and Reform in Education at Johns Hopkins University, and a co-founder of the Success for All Foundation.
-He has authored more than 300 articles, book chapters on cooperative learning. (photo: © Will Kirk/Johns Hopkins University)
+Robert E. Slavin was the Distinguished Professor and Director of the Center for Research and Reform in Education at Johns Hopkins University, where he focused on educational reform and the principles of cooperative learning.
+He was also a co-founder of the Success for All Foundation and has contributed to the field with more than 300 articles and book chapters on these important topics. (photo: © Will Kirk/Johns Hopkins University)

 Success For All

 I knew Bob and Nancy for over 40 years.
-His unwavering dedication to improving schools and society is well known, and what better way to remember his tireless efforts than to quote some of his own words, taken from a letter he wrote to me in December, 2020.
+His unwavering dedication to educational reform and improving schools and society is well known, and what better way to remember his tireless efforts than to quote some of his own words, taken from a letter he wrote to me in December 2020.

 We continue to be fine, and incredibly busy.
-Nancy and our SFA staff managed in a short time to make all of our SFA services for children and for professional development work online, so we are riding out the COVID crisis, though it remains terrifying and limiting.
+Nancy and our Success for All staff managed in a short time to make all of our services for children and for professional development work online, so we are riding out the COVID crisis, though it remains terrifying and limiting.

-We are putting a lot of energy into tutoring, and proposing a national tutoring corps of 100,000 teaching assistant tutors to work with disadvantaged kids who have lost so much from long school closures.
-We are talking to all the providers of proven tutoring models to assemble the capacity needed to provide this much tutoring.
-Our tutoring initiative may or may not be enacted, but the effort to create it may have impacts anyway, because it is obvious to every educator and parent and even politician that something dramatic has to happen for these kids as soon as schools open."
+We are putting a lot of energy into tutoring, proposing a national tutoring corps of 100,000 teaching assistant tutors to work with disadvantaged kids who have lost so much from long school closures.
+We are talking to all the providers of proven tutoring models to assemble the capacity needed to provide this vital tutoring.
+Our tutoring initiative may or may not be enacted, but the effort to create it may have impacts anyway, because it is obvious to every educator, parent, and even politician that something dramatic has to happen for these kids as soon as schools open."

 There’s no doubt that Nancy will carry on the efforts of their exemplary partnership, which is the best way of keeping Bob’s spirit and vision alive.